MrAlias/otel-schema-utils/README.md

 A default client is provided as the `DefaultClient` variable.
 This client will use a local client for all OpenTelemetry published schema, but also use an HTTP client for all uncached schemas.

+## License

+This Go module is distributed under the Apache-2.0 license found in the [LICENSE](./LICENSE) file.

 [OpenTelemetry Go]: https://pkg.go.dev/go.opentelemetry.io/otel
 [OpenTelemetry schemas]: https://opentelemetry.io/docs/specs/otel/schemas/
 [`*resource.Resource`]: https://pkg.go.dev/go.opentelemetry.io/otel/sdk/resource#Resource